MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/publish-default-qas.md

 - MOE150
 - MED150
 ms.assetid: 235fef3d-7fdb-46fe-b9f1-d8f8803cd2a2
-description: "Review default Q&As that are available in the Microsoft Search in Bing Admin portal"
+description: "Review default Q&As that are available in the Microsoft Search Admin portal"
 ---

 # Publish default Q&As